Mohammad-Vahed/pyTCR/README.md

 - **Take a more visual approach to data analysis** through jupyter notebooks rather than writing tons of lines of code.
 - **Modify any notebook functionality with a few clicks** to customize the notebook for your needs.
 - **Speed**.
 Current benchmarks show up to 14x faster performance than other TCR-seq analysis tools.
-- **Run it anywhere.** The flexibility of Jupyter notebooks allow them to be run anywhere, from your local computer to the cloud.
+- **Run it anywhere.** The flexibility of Jupyter notebooks allows them to be run anywhere, from your local computer to the cloud.

 ## Table of Contents